 • Withhold from taking Viagra/Cialis medications for 3 days prior to your appointment date as they are a contraindication for the GTN medication we administer during the test.
 These medications should be withheld only if safe to do so by your prescribing doctor.

-• Take any beta blocker medications prescribed by your cardiologist for the procedure as directed.
+• Take any beta blocker medications prescribed by your prescribing doctor for the procedure as directed.

 Before the angiogram, you may be asked to change into an examination gown for your comfort, and to ensure clothing does not affect the images and diagnostic quality of the scan.
 You may also be asked to remove jewellery, eye-glasses and any metal objects that might interfere with the images.